slametps/MMM-PrayerTime/README.md

 # MMM-PrayerTime
 This an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
-It will display prayer time (in local time).
+It will display prayer time (in local time) and also recite Adzan/Adhan.
+Your mirror will be your helpful assistant to do sholat on time.

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `https://github.com/slametps/MMM-PrayerTime.git`.